 Highlights of the deal are:

-- ‘Ideas’; industry and the BTA will work together to create a new independent Tourism Data Hub which will help the sector to better understand visitor preferences in real time
+‘Ideas’; industry and the BTA will work together to create a new independent Tourism Data Hub which will help the sector to better understand visitor preferences in real time.

-- ‘Infrastructure’ – Industry will continue to invest in accommodation - developing an additional 130,000 bedrooms by 2025 - and attractions and innovative products.
+‘Infrastructure’ – Industry will continue to invest in accommodation - developing an additional 130,000 bedrooms by 2025 - and attractions and innovative products.
 Government will make travel to and around the UK easier for tourists with the development of its Maritime and Aviation strategies as well as a number of policy developments.

-- ‘Place’ - piloting up to five new Tourism Zones, supported by central government and a biddable funding process, to drive visitor numbers across the country, extend the season and to tackle local barriers to tourism growth.
+‘Places’ - piloting up to five new Tourism Zones, supported by central government and a biddable funding process, to drive visitor numbers across the country, extend the season and to tackle local barriers to tourism growth.

-- ‘Business Environment’ – launching a Business Events Action Plan 2019-25 to make the UK the leading destination for business events in Europe.
+‘Business environment’ – launching a Business Events Action Plan 2019-25 to make the UK the leading destination for business events in Europe.

-BTA has agreed to continue to project manage the deal and will be hosting a conference to kick off an industry engagement programme in September.
+BTA has agreed to continue to project manage the deal and will be hosting a conference to kick off an industry engagement programme in September 2019.

 The British Tourist Authority is the national tourist agency, responsible for marketing Britain worldwide and developing Britain’s visitor economy.
 However, tourism is a devolved competence, as such, England, Northern Ireland, Scotland and Wales each have their own national board responsible for attracting visitors.
 The UK government, where appropriate, will continue to consult the devolved governments on future work and join up on projects the devolved governments would like to partner in.